-Leasehold improvement
+Leasehold improvement - 5 years

-Computer
+Computer - 3 years

-Office equipment
+Office equipment - 5 years

-Furniture and fixtures
+Furniture and fixtures - 5 years

-Motor vehicles
+Motor vehicles - 5 years

 Depreciation is included in determining income.

 No depreciation is provided on assets under installation.

 An item of equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on disposal of an asset is included in profit or loss when the asset is derecognised.